cardillan/mindcode/SYNTAX.markdown

 Therefore a variable `n` used in a function is different from a variable `n` used in another function and also from a variable `n` used in main program body.
 Changes to local variables are not visible outside of the function containing the variable.
-The only exception are variables with upper-case names, such as VARIABLE.
+The only exception are variables with upper-case names, such as `VARIABLE`.
 These variables are common to all functions and the main program body, and modifications of these variables are visible everywhere in the program:

 ```
 def foo(x)
     y = x + 10
     Z = 10
 end

 def bar(x)
     y = x + 20
     Z = 20
 end

 x = 1